-The CEO as the overall manager accepts full responsibility for the entire site within the resources provided and in accordance with priorities set by the Italia Conti.
-In the absence of the CEO, the designated officer should be the Chief Operating Officer (COO), who, as the day-to-day manager, accepts full responsibility for health and safety matters at all Italia Conti premises within the resources provided and in accordance with priorities set by the Senior Leadership Team.
+the CEO, the designated officer should be the Chief Operating Officer (COO), who, as the day-to-day manager, accepts full responsibility for health and safety matters at all Italia Conti premises within the resources provided and in accordance with priorities set by the Senior Leadership Team.
+The Chief Operating Officer will report to the Senior Leadership Team and the governing body on health and safety matters (as appropriate).